shoplineapp/mongoid-client-side-encryption/README.md

 ## Known issues

 There are some limitations with this gem:
-- It does not work with deeply nested embedded field on schema map
+- When you are doing manual registration with `encrypts_field`, it won't provide double-write with encrypted fields as it's made for nested fields in embedded document.

 ## License